 Serving size: 1 tablespoon of honey (21 g)

 One tablespoon of honey has around 17.3 g of carbs.
 Since it has no fiber, all of the carb content is used.
 It does not have any fat or protein, meaning it is a pure, simple carb source.

-No, it is too high in carbs to incorporate into a keto lifestyle.
+Not easily.
+It is too high in carbs to incorporate regularly into a keto lifestyle.

 It is just a simple carbs source, with no protein and fat.
 It could raise your blood sugar levels very rapidly.